bonesmoses/tab_tier/README.md

 ### Migration

 Once the partitions exist, we need to move the data.
 The tab_tier extension does not provide a function that does this all in one step, because a table being partitioned is likely very large.
-Waiting for the process to complete may take several hours and any error can derail the process.
+Waiting for the process to complete may take several hours (or even days) and any error can derail the process.

 However, we do provide a function to handle the data for each individual partition.
 Let's move the data in the January 2013 partition.
 How do we know the partition name?
 If `part_period` is less than a month, all partition names come in YYYYMMDD format, otherwise they are named with YYYYMM.
 So in this case, we will use '201301':

-    SELECT tier.migrate_tier_data('comm', 'yell', '201301');
+    SELECT tab_tier.migrate_tier_data('comm', 'yell', '201301');

     NOTICE:  Migrating Older yell Data
     NOTICE:   * Copying data to new tier.